HackerN64/F3DEX3/README.md

-- If you are planning to ever update the microcode binaries in the future, add the following to the Makefile of your romhack, after the section starting with `build/data/%.o` (i.e. two lines after that, with a blank line before and after): `build/data/rsp.rodata.s: data/F3DEX3.code data/F3DEX3.data`.
+- If you are planning to ever update the microcode binaries in the future, add the following to the Makefile of your romhack, after the section starting with `build/data/%.o` (i.e. two lines after that, with a blank line before and after): `build/data/rsp.rodata.o: data/F3DEX3.code data/F3DEX3.data`.
 It is not a mistake that this new line you are adding won't have a second indented line after it; it is like the `message_data_static` lines below that.
-  This will tell `make` to rebuild `rsp.rodata.s` whenever the microcode binaries are changed.
+  This will tell `make` to rebuild `rsp.rodata.o`, which includes the microcode binaries, whenever they are changed.
 - Clean and build your romhack (`make clean`, `make`).
 - Test your romhack and confirm that everything works as intended.
 - Make as many of the "Recommended changes" listed below as possible.